Still wondering how to save the most money on exchange rates and transfer fees when sending money to the Philippines?

 XendPay

 You can set up an account with XendPay just as easily.
 But you have to wait a bit longer for XendPay to verify your ID.
-This means you can make transfers after you send ID like a passport or other govern ID.
+This means you can make transfers after you send ID like a passport or other government ID.

 That may sound as sweet as flan, but you still lose money when using XendPay.